-The similar observation was also noted in previous order no. F.DE.15(174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18.
+The similar observation was also noted in previous order no. F.DE.15 (174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18.
 But the school has not complied with the same.
 Hence the school is directed to pass necessary rectification in general reserve account and create development fund utilisation amount in accordance with Guidance Note -21 issued by ICAI.

-Directorate's order no. F.DE.15(174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18 noted that the school has not maintained Fixed Assets Register (FAR) and Stock Register.
+Directorate's order No. F. DE-15/ACT-I/WPC-4109/PART/13/54 dated 23.12.2016 issued to the school port evaluation of proposal for enhancement of fee for FY 2016-17 and order no. F.DE.15 (174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18 noted that the school has not maintained Fixed Assets Register (FAR) and Stock Register.

 During the evaluation of fee increase proposal for the FY 2018-19, the school was asked to provide Fixed Asset Register and Stock Register which the school did not provide the same for verification.
 Therefore, the school is again directed to maintain proper Fixed Assets Register (FAR) consisting of complete details such as asset name, brand, quantity, supplier name, invoice number, manufacturer's serial number, location, purchase cost, other costs incurred, depreciation, asset identification number, etc. to facilitate identification of asset and complete details of assets at one place.
-The school is also directed to maintain proper Stock Register consisting of complete details such as stock item, supplier name, invoice number, purchase cost, quantity received, quantity issued, name of person to whom issued, balance quantity, etc.

-Compliance of the same shall be verified at the time of evaluation of proposal for enhancement of fee for subsequent year.
+The school is also directed to maintain proper Stock Register consisting of complete details such as stock item, supplier name, invoice number, purchase cost, quantity received, quantity issued, name of person to whom issued, balance quantity, etc. Compliance of the same shall be verified at the time of evaluation of proposal for enhancement of fee for subsequent year

-Direction no. 3 of the public notice dated 04.05.1997 published in the Times of India states "No 6. security/ deposit/ caution money be taken from the students at the time of admission and if at all it is considered necessary it should be taken once and at the nominal rate of INR 500 per student in any case and it should be returned to the students at the time of leaving the school along with the interest at the bank rate."
+6. Direction no. 3 of the public notice dated 4 May 1997 published in the Times of India states "No security/ deposit/ caution money be taken from the students at the time of admission and if at all it is considered necessary it should be taken once and at the nominal rate of INR 500 per student in any case and it should be returned to the students at the time of leaving the school along with the interest at the bank

-Further Clause 18 of Order no F.DE/15(56)/Act/2009/778 dated 11.02.2009 states "No caution money/security deposit of more than five hundred rupees per student shall be charged.
+Further Clause 18 of Order no F.DE/15(56)/Act/2009/778 dated 11 Feb 2009 states "No caution money/security deposit of more than five hundred rupees per student shall be charged.
 The caution money thus collected shall be kept deposited in a scheduled bank in the name of the concerned school and shall be returned to the student at the time of his/her leaving the school along with the bank interest thereon irrespective of whether or not he/she requests for refund."

 During the personal hearing the school explained that it is refunding the caution money to the students at the time of his/her leaving. .
 However, the school is not refunding interest along with caution money to students.
-Accordingly, the outstanding balance of caution money of Rs.4,50,500 as on 31.03.2018, has been considered while deriving the fund position of the school.
+Accordingly, the outstanding balance of caution money of INR.4,00,500 as on 31.03.2019, has been considered while deriving the fund position of the school.